-Option 6A: Establish and/or support community seed banks, seed clubs, seed houses, seed-saver networks or similar approaches
+Establish and/or support community seed banks, seed clubs, seed houses, seed-saver networks or similar approaches.

-Community seed banks, seed houses, seed clubs, seed-saver networks or similar approaches may serve, inter alia, to provide farmers with good quality seed of a range of locally adapted crops and varieties, which may otherwise not be easily accessible.
-Women and men may have different preferences and needs regarding crops and varieties they wish to grow.
-Such differences may need to be carefully considered and addressed to ensure that community members can equally participate in and benefit from this type of approaches.
+Community seed banks, seed houses, seed clubs, seed-saver networks or similar approaches may serve, inter alia, to provide farmers with good quality seed of a range of locally adapted crops and varieties, which may not otherwise be easily accessible.
+Women and men may have different preferences and needs regarding crops and varieties that they wish to grow.
+Such differences may need to be carefully considered and addressed to ensure that community members can participate equally in and benefit from this type of approach.

 Activities are usually based on local governance structures and collectively agreed rules.
-They may be conducted by informal groups or legal entities, such as associations, co-operatives or community-based organizations; several local initiatives may cooperate via networks or umbrella organizations.
-Seed is produced by the members of such organizations and may be selected, processed and stored centrally or in a decentralised manner.
-Distribution may be limited to members or also be extended to external users.
+They may be conducted by informal groups or legal entities, such as associations, cooperatives or community-based organizations; several local initiatives may cooperate via networks or umbrella organizations.
+Seed is produced by the members of such organizations and may be selected, processed and stored centrally or in a decentralized manner.
+Distribution may be limited to members, or also be extended to external users.

-The focus may be on the conservation and/or re-introduction of local varieties, e.g. via cooperation with national genebanks and research institutes, and/or on the dissemination of new varieties developed by public and/or participatory plant breeding programs.
+The focus may be on the conservation and/or reintroduction of local varieties, for example via cooperation with national gene banks and research institutes, and/or on the dissemination of new varieties developed by public and/or participatory plant breeding programmes.